PatrickF1/fzf.fish/README.md

 ### Using custom key bindings

-Each function is assigned mnemonic key bindings by default (see screenshots above) in [conf.d/fzf.fish][].
-However, if you would like to customize them, you can prevent the default key bindings from executing by setting `fzf_fish_custom_keybindings` as a [universal variable][].
-You can do this by running
+If you would like to customize the key bindings, first, prevent the default key bindings from executing by setting `fzf_fish_custom_keybindings` as an [universal variable][].
+You can do this with

 ```fish
 set --universal fzf_fish_custom_keybindings
 ```

-Do not try to set `fzf_fish_custom_keybindings` in your `config.fish` because `conf.d/fzf.fish` is sourced first on shell startup and so will not see it.
-Once it is set, you can set up your own key bindings.
+Do not try to set `fzf_fish_custom_keybindings` in your `config.fish` because the key binding configuration is sourced first on shell startup and so will not see it.

+Next, set your own key bindings by following [conf.d/fzf.fish][] as an example.

 ### Fzf default options